Theatrical Lighting Design Safety

 Tools can be insulated, or rubber-coated on the handle, to also help resist electricity.

-Rubber-coates handles are more combfortable to use, too!
+Rubber-coated handles are more comfortable to use, too!

 Adjustable end wrench - 8" Crescet